tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Evidence is exchanged and verified during the handshake, and the Passport model, where pre-verified Attestation Results are presented.
-The extensions defined here allow peers to indicate their support for attestation and negotiate which attestation format and verifier to use.
+The extensions defined here allow peers to indicate their support for attestation and negotiate which attestation format and Verifier to use.

 ## Evidence Extensions (Background Check Model) {#evidence-extensions}